ctcode/apps/ng/README.md

 For more information please visit the [discussion group.](https://groups.google.com/group/visual-planner-discuss)

 ### Privacy Policy
-This app reads your email address, calendar and event data so that the information can be displayed in your browser.
+This app will request permission to read your email address, calendar and event data from your Google account.
+This information is needed so that your calendar events can be displayed in a year-view format that provides a much wider and more flexible overview of your future and past events than is available with Google Calendar.

 The app **DOES NOT** transfer, store or share any of this data or any other personal information.